Endogenous peptide GPR83 agonist. ProSAAS-derived neuropeptide. Activates phospholipase C (PLC)-mediated signaling cascade in mouse hypothalamus.

 Citations are publications that use Tocris products.

 Currently there are no citations for PEN (mouse).
 Do you know of a great paper that uses PEN (mouse) from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for PEN (mouse)